vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 ```

-In this case, we need to help the compiler in two places, at the return in `fn2`, where no type casting
+In this case, we need to help the compiler deducing the return value of the if-statement.
+The
-is currently taking place, and in the if statement in `fn`, otherwise the compiler would not realize that
+compiler sees the types `Str` and `Str?`, and can fail to deduce the return type.
+This happens
-the if statement returns something useful.
-Also note that `Base?` and `Derived?` are treated as completely
+especially when a possible type is neither `Str`, nor `Str?`.
+To help the compiler, add a `?` before
-separate entities in many cases still.
-This will all be fixed in the future.
+`"bar"` to cast it into a `Str?`.

 `Maybe` instances are initialized to null, but sometimes it is desirable to assign a null value to
 them after creation.
 In Basic Storm, there are two ways of doing this.
 Either by assigning a newly